OurBoard of Directors

 Jordan Bitove joined the Board of Directors at SickKids Foundation in June 2012.

-Mr. Bitove is a partner at LarchHill Investments Inc., a private equity group in Toronto which invests in small- to medium-sized businesses.
-Formerly, Mr. Bitove was the President & CEO of Vision Companies, an industry leader in creating experiential marketing experiences such as Canada’s Walk of Fame, the Formula 1 Grand Prix Ball Series and Hockey House at the 2010 Winter Olympic Games.
+Mr. Bitove is a partner at Spectrum Capital Partners, a private equity group in Toronto which invests in medium sized businesses.
+Formerly, Mr. Bitove was the President and CEO of Vision Companies, an industry leader creating experiential marketing experiences such as Canada’s Walk of Fame, the Formula 1 Grand Prix Ball Series and Hockey House at the 2010 Winter Olympic Games in Vancouver.

 Kevin Crull joined the Board of Directors at SickKids Foundation in June 2011.